 - Review, Roles, and Responsibilities - Regularly review deliverables against timelines using governance model and framework.
 Outline responsibilities for service delivery and support using DevOps roles and organizational structure.

 Best of the teams run into difficulties in meeting deadlines or delivering quality-compromised applications.
 To overcome such instances, design an escalation matrix to resolve problems at a lower level.
 The levels and team structure will change based on the small, mid, and large-sized organizations.
-Here’s some help:
+Here’s some help that can help the outcomes of your DevOps outsourcing project:

 |Escalation Level||DevOps Service Provider Team||Escalation Categories and Governance|